tomjnunez/task_manager_redux/README.md

 Task params: {"title"=>"Make cookies", "description"=>"Chocolate chip cookies are so delicious.
 I am hungry."}
 ```

-Notice that `params` is just a hash.
+Notice that `params` is a hash.
 The key is `"task"` and the value is another hash containing the `title` and `description`.
-This structure was created because of the way we named the input fields in our form (go back and look at the form if this is confusing to you).
+This structure was created because of the way we named the input fields in our form (go back and look at the form to see how these are connected).

-When we access `params[:task]`, we get back just the part we want; the title and description.
+When we access `params[:task]`, we get back only the part we want; the title and description.
 This is what we'll use to build a task.

 ## Saving Tasks